Abdul Kader Siddique: Post-exiled life

 In 1996, Siddique was elected to Parliament as a Bangladesh Awami League candidate from Tangail-8.
 In 1999, Siddique quit Awami League.
-He then resigned from the parliament and formed his own party the Krishak Sramik Janata League.
+He then resigned from the parliament and formed his own party, the Krishak Sramik Janata League.
 This triggered a by-election, which he lost to the Bangladesh Awami League candidate, Shawakat Momen Shahjahan.
-Siddique was elected to parliament from Tangail 8 in the 2001 Bangladesh General Election as a candidate of the Krishak Sramik Janata League.
+Siddique was elected to parliament from Tangail 8 in the 2001 Bangladesh general election as a candidate of the Krishak Sramik Janata League.
 On 17 October 2006, his rally was attacked by Bangladesh Chhatra League activists, leaving 11 injured in Jamalpur District.

-In 2017, Bangladesh High Court disqualified Siddique from contesting a by-election from Tangail-4 because he had defaulted on a loan.
-He tried to contest the 2018 Bangladesh General Election from Tangail-4 and Tangail-8 but his candidacy was rejected by the Bangladesh Election Commission.
+In 2017, the Bangladesh High Court disqualified Siddique from contesting a by-election from Tangail-4 because he had defaulted on a loan.
+He tried to contest the 2018 Bangladeshi general election from Tangail-4 and Tangail-8, but his candidacy was rejected by the Bangladesh Election Commission.
 He, along with his party, joined the Jatiya Oikyafront to contest the election against the Bangladesh Awami League alliance.
 His daughter, Kuri Siddique, also applied for nomination from Tangail-8 in case his candidacy was rejected.
 The Election Commission rejected the appeal filed by Siddique, challenging the cancellation of his nomination on 8 December.

-In the controversial 2024 election, he lost the consistuency of Tangail-8 to Awami League candidate Anupam Shahjahan Joy.
+In the controversial 2024 election, he lost the constituency of Tangail-8 to Awami League candidate Anupam Shahjahan Joy.